Resolve Wrong or Missing SLAs in Jira Service Management Cloud

 NOTE: This only works for SLAs that are currently running.
 In the workaround described below, use force=false as the URL parameter in step 2.b.

-SLA history incorrect or SLA incorrectly closed
+SLA history is incorrect, or SLA was incorrectly closed

 May result in data loss